 Frequently asked questions

-The Recover Clinic is a central London-based clinic, founded by Emmy Brunner fifteen years ago to treat individuals with all types of eating disorders, body dysmorphia, depression, anxiety and a lot of co-occurring disorders because it’s our belief that trauma (particularly unprocessed trauma) is at the recourse of 99% of all mental health problems.
+The Recover Clinic is a central London-based clinic which also offers an online recovery program available internationally.
+Recover was founded by Emmy Brunner fifteen years ago to treat individuals with all types of eating disorders, body dysmorphia, depression, anxiety and a lot of co-occurring disorders because it’s our belief that trauma (particularly unprocessed trauma) is at the recourse of 99% of all mental health problems.

 We reach out to people, rather than a diagnosis and we work collaboratively to share personalised treatment plans that consider not just an illness, but also who that person is, their hopes and dreams, and what their specific needs might be.
 We believe in inspiring and empowering women to move beyond destructive behaviours and to learn how to love who they really are.
 There is a freer and more meaningful future out there waiting for you and we are here to show you the way.

 We are an outpatient service so people don’t stay at the clinic, they come in for treatment and then they leave and go home.
 Our program is also available online internationally.